AdobeDocs/commerce-operations.en/help/installation/tutorials/manage-modules.md

 *  `--disabled` lists all disabled modules.
 *  `<module-list>` is a space-delimited list of modules to check the status.
 If any module name contains special characters, enclose the name in either single or double quotes.

+[!NOTE]> Enabling/disabling of modules cannot be done directly on the Adobe Commerce Cloud infrastructure.
+You will have to run these commands locally and then push the app/etc/config.php file to the environment.
+Refer to the [Pro project workflow: Deployment workflow](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/pro-develop-deploy-workflow.html#deployment-workflow) for more information on this process.

 ## Module enable, disable

 To enable or disable available modules, use the following command: